fanquake/core-review/clang-tools.md

 `clang-tidy` has been used to submit pull requests in the past, such as [#10735](https://github.com/bitcoin/bitcoin/pull/10735).

-While this usage can generally be __ok__, the project is not on a crusade to _silence all the warnings_.
+While this usage can generally be __ok__, the project is not on a crusade to _silence every warning_.

 Naive usage of tools like `clang-tidy` will like result in 100's, if not 1000's of "warnings" generated for any particular file.